7 Strategies to Increase Marketing ROI for Ecommerce

 7. Stick to a strategy, not tactics

-Remember to rely less on gut-feeling and more on evidence and data.
+Remember to rely less on gut feeling and more on evidence and data.
 Even though nothing should block your creative ideas, you should integrate analytics into your daily routine and keep an eye on KPIs.
 That’s how you build a more effective marketing strategy in 2021.

 Many small and trendy marketing ‘hacks’ may get you and your colleagues excited.
 However, if you are planning to achieve bigger marketing goals and make progress with your career, you should set short-term tactics aside and focus more on a well-thought-out strategy.
 So, what aspects of work should you reconsider to become a more effective marketing leader?